HectorCastelli/website/src/content/blog/your-spllit-backlog-is-failing-your-team.md

 ## Dealing with complexity

 As the nature of work increase in complexity, things get harder to prioritize.
-Since [humans like to categorize](https://www.scientificamerican.com/article/wired-for-categorization/), the "categorized backlog" appears as a way to simplify the prioritization and planning of work.
-This pattern usually appears with the creation of "parallel" backlogs, managed by different group of stakeholders, which cover one area or type of work.
+Since [humans like to categorize](https://www.scientificamerican.com/article/wired-for-categorization/), the "categorized backlog" appears as a way to simplify the prioritization and planning process.
+This pattern usually manifests with the creation of "parallel" backlogs, managed by different group of stakeholders, which cover one area or type of work.

 Two very frequent occurrences are: Product vs. [Tech-Debt](https://martinfowler.com/bliki/TechnicalDebt.html); and the "one backlog per feature" approach.
 If you work on a multidisciplinary team, these probably exist within your organization.